Second-Year Italian I

 Italian 201 (3) and Italian 202 (3) are the second-year continuation of Italian 102.

 The primary aim of the courses is to consolidate students’ oral and written proficiency, to improve their reading and comprehension skills and to promote their awareness of Italian culture.
-To serve that purpose, the courses are complemented by an interactive approach to the review of the main Italian grammatical points, an introduction to and discussion on cultural topics, such as contemporary Italian society, stereotypes on Italian people and on Italy, Italian cuisine and others.
+To serve that purpose, the courses are complemented by an interactive approach to the review of the main Italian grammatical points, an introduction to and discussion on cultural topics, such as stereotypes on Italian people and on Italy, Italian society, Made in Italy, basic principles of Italian cuisine, sport and health.

 All activities and class discussions are conducted in Italian.

-Rosella Bozzone Costa, Chiara Ghezzi and Monica Piantoni, Contatto 2A + CD Audio (Level B1, Common European Framework), Loescher.
+Rosella Bozzone Costa, Chiara Ghezzi and Monica Piantoni, Nuovo Contatto A2 w/audio CD (Level A2, Common European Framework), Loescher Editore.

 Prerequisite: ITAL 102 or permission of the department